hetznercloud/csi-driver/docs/kubernetes/guides/monitoring.md

 Monitoring is an important part of managing any system, and the csi-driver components are no exception.
 To help you keep an eye on how the components are performing, we've exposed Prometheus-compatible metrics on port 9189.
 You can configure the endpoint for these metrics by setting the `METRICS_ENDPOINT` environment variable to the appropriate value for your system.

-The metrics exposed include the following:
+The metrics expose details about the following components:

 - Go Runtime
 - gRPC Server for CSI calls